dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module01.md

 ## :loudspeaker: Introduction

-In this task, your HR department has requested a sensitivity label to apply to HR employee documents.
+In this task, your HR department has requested a sensitivity label to apply to HR data and files containing social security numbers.
 You will create a sensitivity label for Internal documents and Schematized data assets.
 This label will be automatically applied to files that contain a matching condition in Microsft 365 and Microsoft Purview data maps.

 ## :thinking: Prerequisites
 The following Microsoft 365 licenses are required to automatically apply sensitivity labels to your assets in Microsoft 365 and the Microsoft Purview Data Map: